djeffalKhaled/Raylib-Text-Editor/README.md

 # Raylib Text-Editor:

-Text-editor programmed in C Language using the Raylib Library. <br>
 Write your notes in a retro styled program similar to the Macintosh 128K style.
 Once done you can save and load your notes with ease, all within a text editor fully built in C!

 # Functionality:
 - Simple text editing